 When to Contact a Lawyer After a Truck Accident in Pennsylvania

-It is also important to get statements from witnesses, the at-fault driver, and any representatives from the trucking company as soon as you can.
+It is also important to get statements from witnesses, the at-fault driver, and any trucking company representatives as soon as you can.
 Peoples’ memories fade quickly, and they may be unable to recount facts months later.
-Having statements and depositions from soon after the crash can give strong evidence to help with your case and to bolster later testimony at trial.
+Having statements and depositions from shortly after the crash can give strong evidence to help with your case and to bolster later testimony at trial.

-What to Do After a Truck Accident in Pennsylvania
+Steps to Take After a Truck Accident in Pennsylvania

 If you were injured in a trucking accident, there are some steps you should take to protect yourself and start gathering evidence after a crash.
 First, you should call emergency services.
 You should accept treatment by EMTs if you suffered injuries in the crash, and you should go with them to the hospital if they recommend it.
 Additionally, you should report the accident to the police, who can respond to the scene, fill out an accident report, and gather information about who was involved.

 Whether you received emergency medical treatment or not, you should follow up with a doctor soon after the crash.
 The emergency care could have treated obvious injuries like cuts, scrapes, and broken bones, but many truck accident injuries appear in the days after a crash.
 Whiplash and back injuries are both very common in auto accidents, but these injuries might not be apparent until you have had a good night’s rest and given your body a chance to come down off the adrenaline and let your muscles and tendons relax in those areas.
 Other injuries might also become apparent as you try to return to your everyday activities.
 A vital part of any personal injury case is tying an injury to the accident.
 Without medical documentation, an insurance company will argue that your injuries were not a direct result of the crash.

-As mentioned, you should talk to a lawyer as soon as you can after a crash to get the case moving.
+As mentioned, you should talk to a lawyer as soon as possible after a crash to get the case moving.

 Contact Our Experienced Pennsylvania Truck Accident Lawyers Today About Your Case